One-Punch Man: Anime

 IGN gave the second season a 5 out of 10 rating, calling it "mediocre".
 Although they felt the humor and characters were on par with the first season, they were very critical of the animation and pacing, saying: "[the animation was] taking horrendous shortcuts to get the fights done and dusted in as simple a way as possible.
 Gone are the intricately detailed character action shots, with dynamic slow motion and constantly-shifting camerawork.
 Instead, we have flashes, cuts to black, and machine-gun punches all reminiscent of the drawn-out fight scenes of Dragon Ball Z from more than twenty years ago."
 They concluded saying: "Season 2 of One-Punch Man is a half-baked jumble of poor and lazy animation that is far more concerned with staying relevant than being crafted into something worthy of the season that came before it.
 If you're only in it for the advancement of the plot, it's all here.
 But it's also all in the manga, and that looks an awful lot better than this season."

+The third season received overwhelmingly negative reviews.
+Game Rant noted that the "quality of the art, animation, and direction is all subpar", with the fans demanding to keep reading the manga instead of following the anime.
+Anime News Network named the third season as the worst anime of 2025, criticizing the studio's production, art, and animation quality.

 In 2020, One-Punch Man won the "Most In-Demand Export from Asia" at the second Global TV Demand Awards.
 At the 4th Crunchyroll Anime Awards, Saitama and Garou were nominated for "Best Protagonist" and "Best Antagonist" respectively.

-After the release of the anime's third season, it would go on to receive widespread criticism.
-Game Rant noted that the "quality of the art, animation, and direction is all subpar".